Tree-Planted Transformers: Unidirectional Transformer Language Models with Implicit Syntactic Supervision: Related work

 \subsection{Constraints on attention weights}

-As discussed in Subsection~\ref{subsec:slm}, the bottleneck that prevents SLMs from scaling on large text corpora is their modeling space of the joint probability.
-To achieve the foundational architecture for SLLMs, it is necessary to introduce syntactic knowledge without changing the modeling space of their underlying Transformer LMs.
-For our goal, we will build upon another line of approach that constrains attention weights according to syntactic structures---typically targeting bidirectional Transformer Encoders like BERT~\citep{bert}---and extend it to unidirectional Transformer LMs.
-Table~\ref{tab:comparison_attn} summarizes the previous work in this line of approach, comparing our tree-planting (Section~\ref{sec:TP}) against others based on the requirements for SLLM: (i) parser-free inference, (ii) syntactic supervision, (iii) unidirectional LM, and (iv) parallel computation.
+As discussed in \S\ref{subsec:slm}, the bottleneck that impairs SLMs' inference efficiency is their modeling space of the joint probability.
+To achieve the architecture that inherits the training efficiency of SLMs without changing the inference efficiency of their underlying Transformer LMs, it is necessary to introduce syntactic supervision without changing the modeling space of the sequential models.
+For our goal, we will build upon another line of approach that constrains attention weights according to syntactic structures---mainly targeting bidirectional Transformer Encoders like BERT~\citep{bert}.\footnote{Beyond studies that constrain attention weights according to syntactic structures, there are also investigations that aimed at incorporating various types of information, such as word alignment, into the attention mechanisms \citep[e.g.,][]{yin2021Compositional}.
+This subsection, however, specifically focuses on studies that target syntactic biases.} Table~\ref{tab:comparison_attn} summarizes the previous work in this line of approach, comparing our tree-planting (\S\ref{sec:TP}) against others based on the requirements for our goal: (i) parser-free inference, (ii) syntactic supervision, (iii) unidirectional LM, and (iv) parallel computation.

 First, the majority of these approaches are purely motivated to explicitly restrict attention weights with syntactic structures from external parsers, under the assumption that these parsers would be available during inference~\citep{wu2018Phraselevel,DBLP:conf/iclr/NguyenJHS20,bugliarello2020Enhancing,bai2021SyntaxBERT,sachan2021Syntaxa,slobodkin2022Semanticsaware}.
-These studies achieved successful performance in their respective downstream tasks, but not only are they all not directly applicable to unidirectional LMs, they also require external parsers during inference, rendering them unsuitable as the foundation for SLLM.
+These studies achieved successful performance in their respective downstream tasks, but not only are their approaches all not directly applicable to unidirectional LMs, they also require external parsers during inference, rendering them not aligned with our goal of the inference efficient architecture.